Manafort seeks sentence well below guidelines in Virginia case

 Manafort, 69, who was convicted in August of eight charges of bank and tax fraud as part of Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election, is due to be sentenced on March 7.

-Under federal guidelines, Manafort is eligible for a sentence ranging from 19-1/2 to 24 years, according to the filing.
+Under federal guidelines, Manafort is eligible for a sentence ranging from 19-1/2 to 24 years.

-Manafort’s lawyers asked Judge T.S.
+In the court filing, Manafort’s lawyers asked Judge T.S.
 Ellis in Alexandria, Virginia, for a sentence “substantially below” the guidelines “in light of the fact that the defendant is a first-time offender and given the nature of the offenses.”

+Prosecutors, in a court filing on Feb.
+15, said Manafort deserved a sentence within the guidelines and a fine of between $50,000 and $24 million.

+“While some of these offenses are commonly prosecuted, there was nothing ordinary about the millions of dollars involved in the defendant’s crimes, the duration of his criminal conduct or the sophistication of his schemes,” prosecutors said.

 Manafort also pleaded guilty in a separate case in federal court in Washington last September to conspiracy against the United States and conspiracy to obstruct justice.
 He faces up to 10 years in prison on those charges and is due to be sentenced on March 13.